achapin/spaceshooter/README.md

 ## Ships
 Ships should have a few manageable stats, and some tweaks that can be applied to those stats.
 They can also have different loadouts which can be preselected before starting a level.

+Some ships should be multi-player.
+One pilot flies the ship, and other players can be gunners, bomb experts(?), or copilots.

+### Ship Types
+- Workhorse, jack-of-all trades fighter.
+1 seat
+- Speedy interceptor.
+1 seat
+- Missile Boat.
+1 Seat
+- Gunship with turret and bombs.
+2 seats - pilot and gunner
+- Landing craft.
+3 Seats - Pilot, copilot, tail gunner
+- War bomber.
+4 Seats - Pilot, copilot, nose gunner, tail gunner

+### Ship Stats

 Stats include:
 - Maximum speed at each power level (AEPL)
 - Rate of rotation in each axis AEPL